FRACerqueira/PipeAndFilter/docs/apis/pipeandfilter.piperanstatus.md

 ### <a id="properties-statusdetails"/>**StatusDetails**

-Get detailed status for each step
+Get detailed status for each step(pipe,conditions and tasks)

 ```csharp
 public IEnumerable<PipeStatus> StatusDetails { get; }